PROJECTS

 MISSION CREEK FOOD FOREST

-The Food Forest at Mission Creek is a 50ft x 50ft space adjacent to the Mission Creek Greenway and the Environmental Education Centre for the Okanagan (EECO) in Kelowna, BC.
-The food grown in the demonstration forest can be harvested by anyone, for free!
+The Food Forest at Mission Creek was a 50ft x 50ft space adjacent to the Mission Creek Greenway and the Environmental Education Centre for the Okanagan (EECO) in Kelowna, BC.
+The food grown in the demonstration forest was able to be harvested by anyone, for free!
 RESES board members Haruko and Elana helped design and build the food forest garden, and up unti 2022, worked with the Regional District of the Central Okanagan to lead the Food Forest volunteer efforts and workshops.
 Community volunteers helped with weeding, pruning, and building soil nutrition through on-site nutrient cycling and mulching.
+Sadly, the Food Forest was taken down in 2023 to make way for an outdoor education space.